 The Company encourages ongoing feedback from all of its employees so it can hear what really matters to its people.
-In addition to the regular forums for providing feedback, MUFG holds periodic surveys, including the annual MUFG Employee Survey which is reported to the Board along with updates on the action plans.
+In addition to the regular fora for providing feedback, MUFG holds periodic surveys, including the annual MUFG Employee Survey (MES) which is reported to the Board along with updates on the action plans.
+The Company continues to score above the Market norm on Compliance related questions, demonstrating a strong awareness of our expectations of Employee Conduct.
+The EMEA region results also score above the market norm in relation to immediate manager, communication, customer focus, and Practicing our Purpose.